 A little bit about me…

-I am an artist, author, and transformational life coach, weaving the alchemy of creativity and the wisdom of horses.
+I am a psychotherapist, artist, author, and transformational life coach, weaving the alchemy of creativity and the wisdom of horses.

 I’m a bit of a rebel and as such, not very good at staying in the lines and enjoy inspiring others to do the same.